Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 5 Report.md

 ## Week of 09/26-10/03
 ### 1. Reflections

-This week marked my first time using the Photon 2 IoT system.
-Throughout the learning process, I followed the guidance provided and successfully completed three functions as per the project requirements.
-The most significant improvements I made were to the circuit design, which I simplified to make it more efficient.
-Additionally, I took the initiative to study the theory behind buttons and replaced a 4-leg button with a 2-leg one, enhancing the hardware design.
-I even helped some of my classmates implement this change.
-On the software side, I optimized the code by incorporating serial print functions for debugging, which made troubleshooting more effective.
-The main challenge I faced was related to the initial setup of the Photon 2 board.
-The lack of clear guidance, coupled with configuration difficulties, required significant time and effort.
-Issues arose from multiple areas such as kit components, VS Code, version compatibility, and IoT network connection problems.
-However, I persisted through these difficulties and successfully completed my tasks.
-This experience has deepened my understanding of IoT systems, debugging methods, and hardware-software integration.
+This week was my first experience working with the Photon 2 IoT system, and it required both quick learning and considerable effort to achieve a high-quality outcome.
+I didn’t just follow the provided instructions—I took extra steps to enhance both the hardware and software components.
+Here is a detailed breakdown of my contributions and improvements:

+1. **Simplified Circuit Design:**
+   After analyzing the original circuit, I quickly identified ways to make the design more streamlined and efficient.
+By simplifying the circuit, I was able to reduce complexity and potential points of failure, significantly improving the overall functionality of the hardware.

+2. **Button Replacement and Knowledge Sharing:**
+   I took the initiative to study the mechanics of different types of buttons.
+By replacing the 4-leg button with a more efficient 2-leg button, I enhanced the hardware design.
+Furthermore, I didn’t stop there—I shared this newfound knowledge with classmates, teaching them how to make similar improvements to their projects.

+3. **Code Optimization and Debugging:**
+   Instead of simply copying the provided code, I invested time in understanding how it worked and identifying areas for improvement.
+I added a serial print function to the code, which made debugging much more efficient and effective.
+This enhancement helped me quickly resolve issues during testing and contributed to the overall success of the project.

+I am proud of how quickly I was able to learn the necessary concepts and apply them in a meaningful way, going beyond just following instructions.
+However, the most significant challenge I faced was setting up the Photon 2 board, which was time-consuming due to unclear guidance and complex configurations.
+Despite difficulties related to the kit, VS Code, version compatibility, and IoT network connection, I remained focused and resolved these issues.
+Ultimately, my persistence and quick learning allowed me to successfully complete all tasks while improving both the code and hardware design.

+This experience has significantly deepened my understanding of IoT systems and their components, particularly in relation to hardware-software integration and debugging.

 Following this, I transitioned to a new section focusing on Ecosystems, where I began exploring the **Health & Fitness Wearable Ecosystems**.